jswny/devbox/Readme.md

 I recommend iTerm 2 on macOS with the above colorscheme.

-## Cofiguration Files
+## Configuration
 Configuration files live in the `dotfiles` directory in this repository.
-When building the image, the contents of the `dotfiles` directory are copied directly into the `/root/` home directory for the `root` user.
+Devbox attempts to follow the [XDG Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html) wherever possible.

 Currently, the following configuration files are provided:
-- `config.fish` for the [Fish Shell](https://fishshell.com/)
-- `fishfile` for [Fisher](https://github.com/jorgebucaran/fisher), the Fish shell plugin manager
+- `.config/zsh/.zshrc` for the [Z Shell](http://zsh.sourceforge.net/)
+- `.config/nvim/init.vim` for [NeoVim](https://neovim.io/) (similar to `.vimrc` for Vim)
+- `zshenv` to configure Zsh to use [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html) and set environment variables accordingly

 ## TODO
+- Use environment variables in `Dockerfile`
+- Vi mode
+- Vim Solarized colors
 - Install Elixir
 - Restart stopped container
 - `exec` into background container